Chart Color Schemes

 Maroochydore - Kuluin displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Maroochydore - Kuluin's dwelling structure, as per the latest Census, had 42.6% houses and 57.4% other dwellings.
-Non-Metro Qld had 51.7% houses and 48.3% other dwellings.
-Home ownership in Maroochydore - Kuluin was 32.8%, with mortgaged dwellings at 25.0% and rented ones at 42.2%.
-The median monthly mortgage repayment was $1,733, lower than Non-Metro Qld's $1,820 but higher than the national average of $1,863.
-The median weekly rent figure was $410, slightly higher than Non-Metro Qld's $420 and significantly above the national figure of $375.
+The dwelling structure in Maroochydore - Kuluin, as per the latest Census, consisted of 42.6% houses and 57.4% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Non-Metro Qld's 76.4% houses and 23.6% other dwellings.
+Home ownership in Maroochydore - Kuluin stood at 32.8%, with mortgaged dwellings at 25.0% and rented ones at 42.2%.
+The median monthly mortgage repayment was $1,733, higher than Non-Metro Qld's average of $1,655.
+The median weekly rent figure was $410, compared to Non-Metro Qld's $345.
+Nationally, Maroochydore - Kuluin's mortgage repayments were lower than the Australian average of $1,863, while rents were higher at $410 compared to the national figure of $375.

 Frequently Asked Questions - Housing